Why do I keep hearing about ERA tests? Do they work? The answer? No.

-ERA testing analyzes whether a woman’s uterus is in, is about to be, or has passed its window of receptivity.
-Most fertility clinics will offer this procedure.
+The ERA test claims to analyze whether a woman’s uterus is in, is about to be, or has passed its window of receptivity.

-The aim of the test is to tell the IVF patient and her doctor whether their existing protocol (and embryo transfer timing) should remain as is, or be pushed forward or back.
+The test aims to tell the IVF patient and her doctor whether their existing protocol (and embryo transfer timing) should remain as is, or be pushed forward or back.